rubenb1993/RayTracing/Ray_Trace.md

 ...
 >>> def costFunction(x, *args):
 ...     """The cost function that has to be minimized.
 Takes vector x composed of curvatures (c) and distances (t).
 ...
-Additional arguments should be defined.
+Additional arguments must be defined.
 These are: angles, weights, Rmax, Nr, Ntheta, n, plotyn.
 ...
 See incomingBeam for the structure of Rmax, Nr and Ntheta.
 ...     angles is a vector with all the angles that have to be taken into account, ...     weights an equally long vector with their weights for the cost function.